Family Timeline: Grouping

 This Grouping feature is really helpful to see the links between the primary person and his/he relatives on a time scale.

-See also the articles Family Chronology: Interface overview, Family Chronology: Smart search, Family Chronology: Export to print or send.
+See also the articles Family Timeline: Interface overview, Family Timeline: Smart search, Export a personal or family timeline or wheel for printing.